 Super supports the same set of rules as QuickLife (excluding Wolfram) and adds history and label states.
-The Super algorithm currently supports two rulename suffixes, "History" and "Super".
+The Super algorithm currently supports three rulename suffixes, History, Super and Investigator.

 History mode